rhdtownsend/msg/README.rst

 Overview
 ========

-MSG (Multidimensinal Stellar Grids) is a library that synthesizes astrophysical spectra and photometric colors via interpolation in pre-calculated grids.
+MSG (Multidimensional Stellar Grids) is a library that synthesizes astrophysical spectra and photometric colors via interpolation in pre-calculated grids.
 Given a set of stellar atmospheric parameters (e.g., effective temperature, gravity and metallicity), MSG can